Chart Color Schemes

 The employment landscape in Werribee - West shows performance that lags behind national averages across key labour market indicators

-Werribee West has a well-educated workforce with diverse sector representation.
-Its unemployment rate was 6.1% as of June 2025.
+Werribee - West has an educated workforce with diverse sector representation.
+Its unemployment rate was 6.0% in the past year, with estimated employment growth of 5.8%.

 Frequently Asked Questions - Employment